Eugène Van Bemmel

-Baron Eugène Van Bemmel (1824–1880) was a Belgian author and educator, born at Ghent, United Kingdom of the Netherlands.
+Baron Eugène Van Bemmel (1824–1880) was a Belgian writer and educator, born at Ghent, United Kingdom of the Netherlands.
 He studied law, but turned to literature.
 In 1849 he was called to the chair of French literature at the University of Brussels.
 He was secretary of the Society of Belgian Authors and first director of the Revue Trimestrielle, which he founded in 1854 and which in 1864 became the Revue de Belgique.